Integral Models for Spaces via the Higher Frobenius: Equivariant stable homotopy theory

 \subsection{Formal constructions around $\Glo^+$}

 We now give a formal definition of $\Glo^+$ and prove Theorem \ref{thm:equivfibinf} (appearing here as Theorem \ref{thm:mainfib}).

-\begin{defn} Let the $(2,1)$-category $\Glo^+ \subset \Cat_1$ be the subcategory of the $(2,1)$-category of 1-categories whose objects are categories of the form $\Set^X$ for $X\in \Gpd$ and whose morphisms are functors which preserve limits and filtered colimits (equivalently, preserve compact objects). \end{defn}
+\begin{defn} Let the $(2,1)$-category $\Glo^+ \subset \Cat_1$ be the subcategory of the $(2,1)$-category of 1-categories whose objects are categories of the form $\Set_X$ for $X\in \Gpd$ and whose morphisms are functors which preserve limits and filtered colimits. \end{defn}

-\begin{rmk} By the adjoint functor theorem, the opposite category $(\Glo^+)^{\op}$ can be described as the subcategory of $\Cat_1$ spanned by categories of the form $\Set^X$ for $X\in \Gpd$ and colimit preserving functors which send compact objects to compact objects.
-This acquires a symmetric monoidal structure under the tensor product, and so $\Glo^+$ also inherits a symmetric monoidal structure. \end{rmk}

 We will now unwind this definition of $\Glop$ to see that it admits the description given in Variant \ref{var:glop}.
 The following lemma relates Definition \ref{defn:glo} to Remark \ref{rmk:fininterp}.